chrisgleitze/full-vim-experience/README.md

 # Know why!
 Understand the concepts, don’t just memorize the motions

 So, don’t just memorize that ‘A’ is to go into insert mode at the end of a line.
 Understand that ‘a’ stands for ‘append’ which means “to add something to the end of a piece of writing” (Cambridge).
 You add something to the end of a line.
-That’s also why it’s called the Appendix of a book which is “a separate part at the end of a book or magazine that gives extra information” (Cambridge).
+That’s also why it’s called the Appendix of a book, “a separate part at the end of a book or magazine that gives extra information” (Cambridge).
 You’ll notice the consistency of the keymapping when you dive into plugins.
 With neo-tree, a file manager, you can add files and directories simply with ‘a’ in the file explorer.
+Once you're familiar with the underlying concepts, learning new plugins will get easier.

 If you know this then other stuff in Vim or Neovim will make more sense to you.
 You want to create a new file with the Neotree plugin?
 Click ‘a’ to add a file.